 The history of Vinalhaven has been shaped by its location on New England's earliest highway, the sea.
 The first known visitors to discover the rich abundance of shell and fin fish in the islands' waters were the Red Paint people who came here 3800 to 5000 years ago.
 Evidence of their visits has been discovered by archaeological digs on both the North and South Islands.
 Shell middens, stone tools and skeletal animal remains also indicate that the Abenaki and other Indians came later.

 European explorers are known to have visited these waters in the 1500s and in 1603, the English Captain Martin Pring is said to have sighted the islands and named them The Fox Islands.
 Permanent settlement by English colonists did not take place until after cessation of the French and Indian Wars in 1763.
-Thaddeus Carver arrived from Marshfield, MA in 1766 and in 1776 purchased 700 acres from Francis Cogswell who operated a sawmill on the southern shore of the South Island in the area which later became known as Carver's Harbor.
+According to a petition to King George III, dated 1772, Thaddeus Carver arrived from Marshfield, MA in 1762 and by 1775 he was operating a saw mill on 700 acres purchased from Francis Cogswell on the southern shore of the South Island in the area which later became known as Carver's Harbor.

 After the Revolutionary War the population of the islands grew rapidly.
 In 1785 seventy-five settlers petitioned the General Court of Massachusetts "to relinquish any claims that this Commonwealth may have to said Islands, to all inhabitants and their Heirs and Assigns forever..."
 The attorney representing the islanders at the Court was a Bostonian John Vinal, Esq. and the islands were named for him (though not by the request of the inhabitants.
 It is also not known if he ever stepped foot on the island.)
 Among the first settlers were the families of Arey, Carver, Calderwood, Coombs, Dyer, Ginn, Green, Hopkins, Lane, Leadbetter, Norton, Philbrook, Pierce, Roberts, Smith, and Vinal.
 By 1800 the population was 860 on both islands.
 In 1846 the North Island was "set off" to become North Haven.
 The population of the South Island, Vinalhaven, reached its peak of 2855 in 1880.